-Tulane University Financial Aid administers a comprehensive program of federal student aid.
-To learn more about applying, please review this brochure or visit our website: finaid.tulane.edu.
+Tulane University Financial Aid administers a

+comprehensive program of federal student aid.
+To learn more about applying, please review this brochure or visit our website:

+http://tulane.edu/financialaid/.
 Should you have additional questions, please contact us at finaid@tulane.edu or 800-335-3210.